wnfaulkner/nw-data-commons-awareness-poll/analysis_protocol_v3.md

 ---

+## 8. FINAL REFACTOR & CODE CLEANUP

+**BOOKMARK FOR HUMAN APPROVAL**

+This section should be executed **only after** all RQ analyses (RQ1–RQ5) are complete and approved by the human analyst.

+### 8.1 Purpose

+Remove legacy config-based analysis code from `Ingram_NW_Awareness.R` to prepare the repository for publication alongside the research paper.

+### 8.2 Files to review for removal

+From `Ingram_NW_Awareness.R`:

+1. **Section 4A** – Special visualizations (Sankey diagram code)
+   - **Decision**: Keep or remove?
+(May be useful for descriptive reporting)

+2. **Section 4B** – Regression execution loop (lines ~578–890)
+   - **Decision**: REMOVE (replaced by RQ-specific analysis scripts)

+3. **Commented-out code** – Bivariate tests and other legacy analysis
+   - **Decision**: REMOVE

+### 8.3 Files to potentially archive or remove

+- Old output folders in `outputs/` with config-based results
+- Any temporary or intermediate analysis files not part of final publication workflow

+### 8.4 Verification checklist

+After refactoring:

+- [ ] `publication_analysis.R` runs without errors
+- [ ] All RQ scripts (RQ1–RQ5) run successfully after sourcing `publication_analysis.R`
+- [ ] No broken dependencies on removed code
+- [ ] All helper functions in `R/` directory are still functional
+- [ ] Repository is clean and ready for public release

+### 8.5 Documentation updates

+Update `README.md` (if exists) or create one to document:

+- Purpose of the analysis
+- How to run `publication_analysis.R`
+- How to run each RQ analysis script in sequence
+- Description of output files and their locations

+---

-## 8. LLM DO/DON’T CHECKLIST
+## 9. LLM DO/DON'T CHECKLIST

 ### DO:

-- Assume `Ingram_NW_Awareness.R` was run first
+- Assume `publication_analysis.R` was sourced first
-- Add code only to new scripts under `/analysis/`
+- Add code only to new scripts under `analysis/`
 - Write `.md` + `.csv` results to timestamped folders
 - Follow naming rules (`rq1_*`, `rq2_*`, etc.)
+- Update this protocol document as decisions are made during implementation

 ### DO NOT:

-- Modify cleaning code
+- Modify cleaning code in `publication_analysis.R`
-- Modify reshaping or export code
+- Modify reshaping code
 - Recode variables in the cleaning script
 - Make substantive decisions where the protocol places a **BOOKMARK FOR HUMAN INPUT**
+- Execute Section 8 (Final Refactor) without explicit human approval

 ---